eramus/worker/README.md

 * Better connection handling to beanstalkd.
 An internal connection pool perhaps?
 * A default request id generator
-* Improve the send function.
-Currently, you need to known too much about how the data will be sent.
 * More flexibility for sending work requests: fire-and-forget, response handlers, etc.
 * tests!